-If the incident is not too serious, a 'problem solving'/ restorative approach will be used.
+If the incident is not considered bullying, a problem-solving/ restorative approach will be used.
 The adult tries to remain neutral and deliberately avoids direct, closed questions that might be perceived as accusatory or interrogational in style.
 He or she makes sure each pupil has an opportunity to talk and keeps the discussion focused on finding a solution and stopping the bullying from recurring.
 The teacher can aim to help the children find their own solution to the personal disagreement, and also discuss with them how their proposals will be put into action.
 A follow-up meeting with the children can find out whether their solution has been effective or not.

 A record must be made of the incident (date, time, place, names of children involved and their accounts of what happened) on CPOMS.
-The Positive Behaviour Mentor, Headteacher or a member of the Leadership Team are automatically alerted to all incidents of bullying.

-Duty Staff should:
+Staff should: